0kzh/twitter-userthemes/README.md

 * Navigate to your own profile, click "Edit Theme"
 * Or, navigate to [my profile](https://twitter.com/0k_zh) to see my custom theme

+NOTE: Works best when you set your Twitter theme to light mode

 ## Developing
 Since Twitter's content-security policy disallows importing scripts from other sources, we bundle all the libraries and dependencies into the `content.js` file.
 Whenever you make a change to `index.js`, run `npm run build` to generate the bundled `content.js` script.